touyou/NeumorphismTab/README.md

 ### CocoaPods

 NeumorphismTab is available through [CocoaPods](https://cocoapods.org).
-To instal it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile:

 ```ruby